 Certain jurisdictions aren’t monetarily stable.
 Which makes holding local currency risky and increases the likelihood that the government might take your money.
 That’s something that actually happened in Cyprus a few years ago.

-Additionally, as mentioned, many traditional offshore banking jurisdictions also aren’t great places to bank.
+As mentioned, many traditional offshore banking jurisdictions aren’t great places to bank.
 Their governments are constantly under pressure for compliance, and their banks aren’t always the easiest to deal with.

 Instead, you want to choose banking jurisdictions that are stable, pro-business, and not under any sort of crackdown from the US or other entities.